It’s 2020, and you’re still into heel drops? You’re a decade late, but better late than never, as they say.

 But if you insist, here’s a curation of running shoes with a 4 mm heel-to-toe drop.

 The list is arranged from cushioned to minimal.
-At the top, you’ll see shoes like the ultra-cushioned Fresh Foam More.
-That’s followed by lightweight trainers and then racing shoes.
-There’s a separate list of trail running shoes as well.
+At the top, you’ll see shoes like the ultra-cushioned Fresh Foam More V2.
+That’s followed by lightweight trainers and racers.
+There’s a separate section for trail running shoes as well.

 Is there a downside to running in low-drop shoes?
 Not really, but if you’re transitioning from a higher drop (8-12 mm) shoe, make sure to gradually build up the miles.
-It will allow your calves and Achilles to get accustomed and prevent severe soreness.
+It will allow your calves and Achilles to get accustomed and reduce the chances of initial soreness.

 2) New Balance Fresh Foam Vongo V4